bannysters/Synthorium/README.md

 # Day 3 (Nov 19 2024)

-Wrote my own lua code to automatically generate a map, adding randomization and branching rooms to keep it natural.
+Started writing my own lua code to automatically generate a simple room of a random size.
 Got the code to work on roblox and actually create a building.
-Works but the map doesnt look good.
+Works but the map doesnt look very good.

 # Day 4 (Nov 20 2024)

-Finished adding randomization and balancing building volume throughout quadrants of the map.
-My code will now successfully generate a good looking map with easily customizable size.
+Scripted in room branching, randomization, & quadrant normalization.
+The code will now generate a good-looking map of any size, and will either print in the console or actually build itself if ran in roblox.
 It's very efficient (only takes about 5ms to generate a 200x200 map)

 Uploaded the source (map_generation.lua) to this repo